 14 Zig interoperability with C

-These matters are discussed here, in this chapter.
+This is the main subject of this chapter.
 Also, in our next small project in this book, we are going to use a C library in it.
 As consequence, we will put in practice a lot of the knowledge discussed here on this next project.

 14.1 How to call C code from Zig

-Interop with C is not something new.
+Interoperability with C is not something new.
 Most high-level programming languages have FFI (foreign function interfaces), which can be used to call C code.
 For example, Python have Cython, R have .Call(), Javascript have ccall(), etc. But Zig integrates with C in a deeper level, which affects not only the way that C code get’s called, but also, how this C code is compiled and incorporated into your Zig project.

 • import a C header file into your Zig code.